Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Describes PunchOut functionality in Optimizely Configured Commerce for communicating with procurement systems, acting as an alternate to a static catalog file.

-Optimizely Configured Commerce includes PunchOut functionality for communicating with procurement systems, acting as an alternate to a static catalog file.
-The Configured Commerce website then becomes available through the procurement system with the click of a button, automatically logging the customer into the website to view their catalog and pricing.
-Insite has developed a partnership with Supplier Solutions and PunchOut2Go as the preferred PunchOut providers who facilitate the communication between the numerous procurement systems and Configured Commerce.
-These integration partners act as trusted intermediaries who handle the transaction of data between Configured Commerce and the buying parties' procurement system.
+Optimizely Configured Commerce includes PunchOut functionality for communicating with procurement systems, acting as an alternative to a static catalog file.
+The Configured Commerce site becomes available through the procurement system with a button, automatically logging customers into the website to view their catalog and pricing.
+Optimizely has partnered with Supplier Solutions and PunchOut2Go as the preferred PunchOut providers who facilitate the communication between the numerous procurement systems and Configured Commerce.
+These integration partners act as trusted intermediaries who handle the data transaction between Configured Commerce and the buying parties' procurement system.

 More generally stated, PunchOut is an electronic communication between a buyer's procurement or ERP system and the supplier's web website and order management system.
 With PunchOut, the electronic protocols link the buyer and supplier systems and software applications (typically using cXML documents) to create a collaborative commerce environment.